fhheaney/semeval/README.md

 ## Contact
 This repository is maintained by Judit Ács and Gábor Recski.
 Questions, suggestions, bug reports, etc. are very welcome and can be sent by email to recski at mokk bme hu.
+Any questions regarding changes made in the forked version of this repo may be firected towards Fiona Heaney (fhheaney at wpi dot edu) and Matt Zielonko (mlzielonko at wpi dot edu)

 ### Publications
 If you use the `semeval` module, please cite: